Breast Lift (Mastopexy)

 As with other parts of our bodies that change over time, breasts also change.
 They lose firmness and volume, the internal supporting ligaments become weaker, and the skin loses its elasticity.

 As a result, the breasts start to droop.
-These natural ageing changes are accelerated by pregnancy, breastfeeding and major weight loss.
+These natural ageing changes are accelerated by pregnancy, breastfeeding, and significant weight loss.

-The only treatment for the sagging, known medically as ‘Ptosis’, is surgery, and the degree of ptosis will determine the design of the Breast Lift required.
+The only treatment for this sagging (medically called ‘ptosis’), is surgery.
+And, the degree of ptosis will determine the design of Breast Lift required.

-In contrast to a Breast Reduction where excess breast tissue is removed, a Mastopexy does NOT remove any breast tissue.
-It only removes the excess loose skin so your breasts will not end up smaller.
-Removing the loose skin has the effect of tightening the breast envelope which, in turn, causes the breast to move upwards to a higher and more attractive position on your chest wall.
+In contrast to Breast Reduction Surgery where excess breast tissue is removed, a Mastopexy does NOT remove any breast tissue.
+It only removes the excess loose skin covering the breast.
+Therefore, your breasts will not end up smaller.
+Removing the excess skin has the effect of tightening the breast envelope.
+In turn, this causes the breast to move upwards to a higher and more attractive position on your chest wall.

-If on the other hand, you have also suffered loss of breast volume with the sagging and want your breasts to also be fuller, you can have implants inserted at the same time as the Breast Lift.
-This is then called an ‘Augmentation Mastopexy’.
+If, on the other hand, you have also suffered loss of breast volume and want your breasts to also be fuller, you can have implants inserted at the same time as the Breast Lift.
+This is called an ‘Augmentation Mastopexy’.

 Who Most Commonly Requests A Breast Lift?